About Fostering Connections

 Ginny Wagner joined the Board of Directors of Fostering Connections in 2022 having supported the organization for several years.
 Her family was involved in foster care in Madison County from 2017 to 2019 and were direct recipients of the support and encouragement provided by the organization.

-Ginny serves as the Chief of Staff at Avion Solutions and brings more than 20 years of experience in contracting, budgeting, policy, strategy, and business process improvement.
+Ginny serves as the Chief of Staff at Avion Solutions and brings more than 25 years of experience in contracting, budgeting, policy, strategy, and business process improvement.
 Prior to joining Avion Solutions, Ginny served as Executive Director for a multinational nonprofit focused on orphan care and community health.

 Ginny received her Bachelor of Arts in Economics from The University of Texas at Austin.
 She and her husband, Paul, live in Madison City with their three children and two dogs.

-CPA, CGMA
+Tiffany Taylor, CPA, CGMA

-Tiffany Taylor is a Certified Public Accountant (CPA) and Chartered Global Management Accountant (CGMA) with 17 years of progressive experience from public accounting to industry financial management and business administration.
+Tiffany Taylor is a Certified Public Accountant (CPA) and Chartered Global Management Accountant (CGMA) with experience in public accounting and industry financial management and business administration.
+She earned both her Bachelor of Science in Commerce and Business Administration and her Master of Accountancy, specializing in Audit, from the University of Alabama.
 She serves as the Finance Director for Hexagon Safety, Infrastructure, & Geospatial.
+Tiffany’s expertise has been instrumental in creating a robust financial foundation for the ongoing success of Fostering Connections.

 Foster Hope with Your Generosity